 4. Morphological adaptation

-• Hybrid mattresses are suitable for sleepers of all sizes thanks to the combination of several technologies.
-Some models incorporate differentiated comfort zones, with reinforced support in the back area and a softer welcome at the shoulders and hips, to better distribute pressure and accommodate each body type.
+• Hybrid mattresses are suitable for sleepers of all sizes due to the combination of several technologies.
+Some models incorporate differentiated comfort zones, with reinforced support in the back and a softer welcome at the shoulders and hips, to better distribute pressure and accommodate each body type.

 5. Budget